aa55-dev/yeTTY/README.md

 5. Suspend during flashing

-    If your board uses the same serial port for both logs and flashing, prepend the flashing command with `yetty_suspend` to suspend yetty while the board is being flashed.
+    If your board uses the same serial port for both logs and flashing, prepend the flashing command with `yetty_suspend` to suspend yeTTY while the board is being flashed.

     ESP32 Example:

     ```
     yetty_suspend ttyUSB0 idf.py -p /dev/ttyUSB0 flash
     ```

+6. Auto baud rate detection
+    yeTTY can attempt to automatically detect the baud rate by trying out different baud rates till it finds one with readable ASCII text.

 ## Building